-Clarke, CS 452 (that's real time TDS
+Clarke, CS 452 (that's real time)

-"I was advised not to do this [cover the overhead with a sheet of paper and lower it one line at a time] as it looks like strip will tease."

-Cheng, CS 360 at o
+"I was advised not to do this [cover the overhead with a sheet of paper and lower it one line at a time] as it looks like striptease."
+Cheng, CS 360

 [Later, forgets what he said about striptease and does it again] "I heard whistling.
 No tips please."